 The council proactively publishes information as part of its commitment to being open and transparent.

 Make a Freedom of Information request

 Requests can also be sent by post to:

 The Freedom of Information Officer, Newport City Council, Civic Centre, Newport, South Wales NP20 4UR

 We have adopted the model Freedom of Information Publication Scheme (pdf), prepared and approved by the Information Commissioner’s Office, without amendment.

 Any queries about a request can be emailed or posted to the address above or by contacting the council.

-The Information Commissioner’s Office is responsible for Freedom of Information and other related issues and their website contains further advice and information.
+The Information Commissioner’s Office is responsible for Freedom of Information and related issues and their website has advice and information.